 Today's Video Link

 In 1994, a revival of Damn Yankees opened on Broadway.
 It had a number of changes from the original, mostly for the better.
-I saw it four times on four separate trips to New York.
+I saw it four times over three separate trips to New York.
 I was then dating a young lady back there who had a "thing" for Victor Garber, the gentleman playing Applegate when it opened.
-And yes, she knew Mr. Garber was gay.
-She didn't care.
 She just wanted to see him live and then she wanted me to get us backstage so she could meet him.

 Around Christmas, a friend of mine who was in another Broadway show called me with a tip.
 She said, "Word on the street is that business over at Damn Yankees has been slipping and the producers were thinking of closing it."
 I asked how that was possible.
 I alone was responsible for enough ticket sales to keep it running longer than Hello, Dolly.